-But then why wasn't he suspicous when said old man whiped out a handful of RUBIES?
+But then why wasn't he suspicious when said old man whipped out a handful of RUBIES?

 Because it's easy to draw the conclusion that the "strong legs and strong back" would be needed in order to carry the treasure.
 Far as Aladdin knew at the point, the old man had found the treasure, found he couldn't carry it, and just grabbed a few rubies to show to someone who could help him carry the treasure.

 So why did he come back to the dungeon instead of hiring some random guy off the street?

 Maybe Jafar doesn't want to spend cash when he can work an elaborate prison con.
 Loyal henchmen are sometimes more valuable than mercenaries and freedom=loyalty.
 Also, Jafar had seen in his crystal ball that Aladdin was the one he needed.

 Aladdin probably just thought "Screw it, whatever this guy wants is probably better than being killed/imprisoned for life/whatever."

 Aladdin living in the streets his entire life knows about conning e.g. "sadly yes, she is my sister."
 Being the honest thief he wouldn't turn down the opportunity for money, and is probably street smart to follow a lead.
 Having a new royal love interest cinches the deal.

 How come it took until the sequel for Jafar to get his own full Villain Song?
 "Prince Ali Reprise" doesn't count.